masnapp/zabbix/README.md

   zone             = var.zone
 }
 ```
-Step 3:
+<h2>Step 3:</h2>
-- As you can see in the snippet above, we will be using variables for configuration information so we need to create two additional files.
+As you can see in the snippet above, we will be using variables for configuration information so we need to create two additional files.
     - variables.tf
         - We will store variable declarations here

 ```terraform
 # Project Variable, will prompt for project when ran
 variable "project" {}